Breast Enlargement using implants

 Sick Implant syndrome

-There is no real evidence for this ‘sickness’, which includes a long list of vague symptoms which could be caused by a multitude of conditions apart from implants.
-The syndrome has been propagated on the internet fueling worry for patients and sometimes hysteria.
-However, surgeons are keeping an open mind in relation to this condition as all surgeons have occasionally encountered patients who feel generally unwell and improve on removal of implants.
-Theoretically, low-level contamination with relatively harmless bacteria could cause a low-grade inflammatory response, which in itself could cause this symptoms.
-Low grade inflamation might tip the balance in a patient with a tendency to autoimmune contitions such as Rheumatoid arthritis.
+There is no real evidence for this ‘sickness’, which includes a long list of vague symptoms which could be caused by a multitude of conditions apart from the effects of implants.
+The syndrome has been propagated on the internet, fueling worry for patients and sometimes hysteria.
+However, surgeons are keeping an open mind in relation to this condition, as all surgeons have occasionally encountered patients who feel generally unwell and improve after removal of implants.
+Theoretically, low-level contamination (biofilm), with relatively harmless bacteria could cause a low-grade inflammatory response, which in itself could cause these symptoms.
+Low grade inflammation might tip the balance in a patient with a tendency to autoimmune conditions such as Rheumatoid arthritis.